Ewooral/Ewooral-Tutorials/BASH LINUX COMMANDS/linux-commands.md

 [agatha.txt] Filename: Obviously, the name of the file or directory.

-Now that you have understood the ls -l command output, let’s focus on the file permission part.
+Now that you have understood the `ls -l` command output, let’s focus on the `file permission` part.

 In the above command, you see the file permission like this in the nine digit format:

-rwxrw-r--
+`rwxrw-r--`
 Each letter denotes a particular permission:

 	r : Read permission
 	w : Write permission
 	x : Execute permission
 	– : No permission set

-Permissions are always in the order of read, write and execute, i.e., rwx.
+Permissions are always in the order of `read, write and execute`, i.e., `rwx`.
 And then these permissions are set for all three kind of owners (see the ownership section) in the order of User, Group and Other.

-This picture will explain things better:

 Linux file permission explained
 So, if you look at the above picture now, you can say the following things about the file permissions:

+	-rwxrw-r-- 1 abhi itsfoss 457 Aug 10 11:55 agatha.txt

-The file has read, write and execute permissions for the User owner.
+* The file has read, write and execute permissions for the User owner.
 But who is this use owner of the file?
 You have this info in the output of ls -l (i.e. user abhi).
-The file has read and write permissions for the Group but not execute.
+* The file has read and write permissions for the Group but not execute.
 Which group is it?
 You have the group info in the output of the command ls -l (i.e. group itsfoss).
-The file has only read permission for Other i.e. everyone that has access to the system.
+* The file has only read permission for Other i.e. everyone that has access to the system.
 You don’t need to know which other is it because ‘other’ means all the users.
-Now if you see the entire ls -l command once again, you can read the file permissions and ownership together.
+* Now if you see the entire ls -l command once again, you can read the file permissions and ownership together.

 	-rwxrw-r-- 1 abhi itsfoss 457 Aug 10 11:55 agatha.txt

 The file agatha.txt is owned by user abhi and abhi has read, write and execute permission.
 All the members of group istfoss have read and write access to this file while everyone else has only read access to this file.

 Note: Root user has super powers and normally, it has read, write and execute permissions to all the files, even if you don’t see it in file permissions.